 The mass of soil (S11) that was removed from sections 1, 2, 3 and 4 of the central building of Zominthos in order to be sieved, during the excavation in 2006.

-The amount (5%) of natural cement (S11) that was added in 2016 for the development of the sample of mortar in the laboratory of Ceramic, in Boumerdes University.
+The amount of natural cement (S11) that was added in a proportion of 5% in 2016 for the development of the sample of mortar in the laboratory of Ceramic, in Boumerdes University.

+Decision: accept examples

 In First Order Logic: